 Never Toss Your Rice Water Again

-Rice water has become very popular lately since it’s not only good for your hair and skin but also possesses other health benefits.
-Rich in vitamins and minerals, rice water is recommended if you’re suffering from diarrhea or vomiting, as well as to stimulate the production of breast milk.
+Rice water has become very popular lately since it’s not only good for your hair and skin, but also possesses other possible health benefits.
+Rich in vitamins and minerals, rice water is recommended if you’re suffering from diarrhea or vomiting and to stimulate the production of breast milk.

-In Asia, rice water is one of the best kept beauty secrets for the amounts of vitamins and nutrients it has that benefit the skin and hair.
+In Asia, rice water is one of the best-kept beauty secrets for the amounts of vitamins and nutrients it has that may benefit the skin and hair.
 Do you need more reasons to hold onto your rice water now?

-Rich in the vitamin B complex, folic acid, iron, potassium, magnesium and zinc, rice water gains its properties during the cooking process of rice.
+Rich in B-vitamins, folic acid, iron, potassium, magnesium and zinc, rice water gains its properties during the cooking process of rice.
 White rice is ideal, since during the cooking process it loses more properties than whole-wheat rice.
-Among its biggest benefits are:

-- For gastrointestinal problems such as diarrhea, nausea and vomiting.
+- May help treat gastrointestinal problems such as diarrhea, nausea, and vomiting.

 - Helps regulate body temperature.